joduplessis/keg/README.md

 # Keg

 > Keg is a messaging queue.
-It's not suitable for any form of production yet.
+It's not suitable for production yet.
 Expect things to break & change without notice.

 ## Installation
 You can install the library directly from master until it gets to a post v0.0.0 state.